jacobstr/confer/README.md

 1. Find, load and marshall a configuration file in YAML, TOML or JSON.
 2. Provide a mechanism to setDefault values for your different configuration options
 3. Provide a mechanism to setOverride values for options specified through command line flags.
-4. Provide an alias system to easily rename parameters without breaking existing code.
-5. Make it easy to tell the difference between when a user has provided a command line or config file which is the same as the default.
+4. Make it easy to tell the difference between when a user has provided a command line or config file which is the same as the default.

 Viper believes that: